 5. reconfiguring the network

-Communication channels can be more important than the concrete individuals
+Communication channels can be more important than the specific individuals

 - Other teams, team division

 6. development of targeted selection systems

 Variation, selection, retention